wjn922/ReferFormer/README.md

 ## Model Zoo

 All the models are trained using 8 NVIDIA Tesla V100 GPU.
-You may change the `--backbone` parameter to use different backbones.
+You may change the `--backbone` parameter to use different backbones. (see [here](https://github.com/wjn922/ReferFormer/blob/232b4066fb7d10845e4083e6a5a2cc0af5d1757e/opts.py#L31))

 **Note:** If you encounter the `OOM` error, please add the command `--use_checkpoint` (we add this command for Swin-L, Video-Swin-S and Video-Swin-B models).